dustin-ruetz/dustinruetz.com/readme.md

 ## Development

-From the root of the repo use `npm run dev` to start the development server with live reloading.
+From the root of the repo use `npm run dev` to start the development servers (i.e. local and network) with live reloading.

 ## Build